HeyPuter/docs/src/FS/upload.md

 ## Return value
-Returns a promise that resolves to:
+Returns a `Promise` that resolves to:
 - A single [`FSItem`](/Objects/fsitem/) object if `items` parameter contains one item
 - An array of [`FSItem`](/Objects/fsitem/) objects if `items` parameter contains multiple items